Technigo/project-survey/README.md

-# Survey form with React
+# Survey form with React - the Sweet-o-meter 🍭 🍬 🍭 🍬 🍭

 Replace this readme with your own information about your project.